volcengine/terraform-provider-volcengine/website/docs/d/rds_mysql_allowlists.html.markdown

 ## Attributes Reference
 In addition to all arguments above, the following attributes are exported:
 * `allow_lists` - The list of allowed list.
+    * `allow_list_category` - White list category.
+Values:
+ Ordinary: Ordinary white list.
+Default: Default white list.
+Description: When this parameter is used as a request parameter, the default value is Ordinary.
     * `allow_list_desc` - The description of the allow list.
     * `allow_list_id` - The id of the allow list.
     * `allow_list_ip_num` - The total number of IP addresses (or address ranges) in the whitelist.